 Below is a discussion of the accounting policies that management believes are critical.
 We consider these policies critical because they involve difficult management judgments and assumptions, require estimates about matters that are inherently uncertain and because they are important for understanding and evaluating our reported financial results.
 These judgments will affect the reported amounts of assets and liabilities and our disclosure of contingent assets and liabilities at the dates of the financial statements and the reported amounts of revenue and expenses during the reporting periods.
 With different estimates or assumptions, materially different amounts could be reported in our financial statements.
 Additionally, other companies may utilize different estimates that may impact the comparability of our results of operations to those of companies in similar businesses.
-Our most sensitive estimates will involve the allocation of the purchase price of acquired properties and evaluating our real estate-related investments for impairment.
 See Item 8.
 "Financial Statements and Supplemental Data - Note 2.
 Summary of Significant Accounting Policies" in the accompanying consolidated financial statements for additional information.

 Basis of Presentation and Consolidation.
-Our consolidated financial statements will include our accounts, the accounts of our wholly owned subsidiaries or subsidiaries for which we have a controlling interest, the accounts of variable interest entities ("VIEs") in which we are the primary beneficiary, and the accounts of other subsidiaries over which we have a controlling financial interest.
+Our consolidated financial statements will include our accounts, the accounts of our wholly owned subsidiaries and through November 1, 2024, the accounts of a variable interest entity ("VIE") in which we were the primary beneficiary.
 All material intercompany accounts and transactions will be eliminated in consolidation.

-In accordance with the guidance for the consolidation of a VIE, we are required to identify entities for which control is achieved through means other than voting rights and to determine the primary beneficiary of our VIEs.
+In accordance with the guidance for the consolidation of a VIE, we are required to identify entities for which control is achieved through means other than voting rights and to determine the primary beneficiary of our VIE.
 We qualitatively assess whether we are the primary beneficiary of a VIE and consider various factors including, but not limited to, the design of the entity, its organizational structure including decision-making ability and financial agreements, our ability and the rights of others to participate in policy making decisions, as well as our ability to replace the VIE manager and/or liquidate the entity.

 Use of Estimates.
 The preparation of financial statements in conformity with GAAP requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the consolidated financial statements, the reported amounts of revenues and expenses during the reporting periods and the disclosure of contingent liabilities.
-For example, significant assumptions are made in the analysis of real estate impairments, the valuation of contingent assets and liabilities, and the valuation of restricted common stock shares issued to the Advisor.
+For example, significant assumptions are made in the analysis of real estate impairments (when such impairments exist), the valuation of contingent assets and liabilities, and the valuation of restricted common stock shares issued to the Advisor.
 Accordingly, actual results could differ from those estimates.